Urbis Foundation

 medical equipment

-Nursery schools supplied with toys
+Nursery schools supplied with equippmet and toys

 Seamstreses trained